Knowledge base

 It is then sufficient to write to it as if you were chatting with an acquaintance:

-This guide details the important elements so as not to miss out on the discussions kChat which concern you.
+This guide details the important elements to ensure you don't miss any discussions in kChat that concern you.

-You can e.g. decide to animate the desktop app icon when again message:
+You can, for example, decide to animate the desktop app icon when there is a new message:

-- Open the desktop app kChat (desktop application on macOS / Windows / Linux).
+- Open the desktop app kChat (desktop application for macOS / Windows / Linux).

-- Make a left click on the desktop app icon in the notification area of your computer (top right on macOS, bottom right on Windows and a double left click on the Linux taskbar).
+- Left-click on the desktop app icon in your computer's notification area (top right on macOS, bottom right on Windows, and a double left-click in the taskbar on Linux).

 - Click on Preferences...